-For those parents that live in Leicestershire, the Council will confirm decisions for applications from the national offer date 16th April (or on the next available working day if the 16th April falls on a weekend/bank holiday).
+For those parents that live in Leicestershire, the LA will confirm decisions for applications on the national offer date 16th April (or on the next available working day if 16th April falls on a weekend/bank holiday).

-For those parents that do not live in Leicestershire, the Council will confirm decisions to the relevant home local authority who will in turn inform parents of the Council's decision.
+For those parents that do not live in Leicestershire, the LA will confirm decisions to the relevant home local authority who will in turn inform parents.

-Places will be allocated up to the pupil Admission Number (AN) for Swallowdale Primary School, which is 60 pupils per year group.
-The AN will NOT be exceeded regardless of living in or moving into the catchment area.
+Places will be allocated up to the pupil Admission Number (AN) for Swallowdale Primary School which is 60 pupils in the normal year of entry (reception year).
+The Trust will not refuse admission where there are fewer applications than places.
+If there are more applications than places priority will be given to children whose parents applied on time, in the order given at section 9.

-The decision will either be to offer a place at a school or refuse the place because: the school is full or because admission would breach the infant class size limit.
+The decision will either be to offer a place at a school or refuse the place because: the school is full or because admission would breach the infant class size limit, see section 5.
 A refusal letter will also explain to the parent their right to appeal.